fungirox/spotify-api-resume/README.md

 4. If you want to add a Favorite Album, click at “Select Album”
 <img alt="select-album" src="https://raw.githubusercontent.com/fungirox/spotify-api-resume/main/readme-images/5-selec-album.png" />

-5. It will open a modal, write album or artist name in the input text for search your favorite album.
-Then click the album cover or its name for select it
+5. It will open a modal, write the album or artist name in the search box to find your favorite album.
+Then, click the album cover or its name to select it
 <img alt="search-in-modal" src="https://raw.githubusercontent.com/fungirox/spotify-api-resume/main/readme-images/6-write-modal.png" />

-The selection will be in the main page instant, you can change it doing click again in the album cover.
+The selection will appear on the main page instantly, you can change it by clicking again in the album cover.
 <img alt="show-album" src="https://raw.githubusercontent.com/fungirox/spotify-api-resume/main/readme-images/7-album-selected.png" />

-***Note:** At the moment, if you use the dropdown, it will restart the album and note input.
-It’s temporal because I didn’t change it already, but I will do it soon*
+***Note:** Currently, if you use the dropdown, it will reset the album and note input.
+It’s temporal and I will fix it soon*

 6. Add a short description of yourself in the text input
 <img alt="show-album" src="https://raw.githubusercontent.com/fungirox/spotify-api-resume/main/readme-images/8-about-me.png" />